Subanon people: Lordships and commerce

-Spanish colonial era
+Spanish rule

-The coming of Spain to the Philippines as a colonial power complicated the picture.
-The Spanish colonial government sought to extend its sovereignty over the whole of southern Philippines.
-Declaring its intention to "protect" the un-Christianized, non-Muslim Subanon of the Sibuguey (now Zamboanga) peninsula, the government under General Valeriano Weyler constructed a series of fortifications across the Tukuran isthmus "for the purpose of shutting out the Malanao Moros... from the Subanon country, and preventing further destructive raids upon the peaceful and industrious peasants of these hills".
-Spanish military control of the Tukuran garrison and fortifications ended in 1899, under the terms of the Treaty of Paris.
+The Spaniards sought to extend their territory over the whole of southern Philippines.
+Declaring an intention to "protect" the non-Christian and non-Muslim Subanon of the Sibuguey (i.e., Zamboanga) peninsula, the Spanish governor Valeriano Weyler constructed a series of fortifications across the Tukuran isthmus that was, according to him, "for the purpose of shutting out the Maranaos... from the Subanons, and preventing further destructive raids upon the peaceful and industrious peasants of these hills".
+Spanish military control of the Tukuran garrison and fortifications ended on 12 April 1899, under the terms of the 1898 Treaty of Paris.

-American colonial era
+American rule

-Before the American government could put in its occupation troops, surprised how the Subanon had willingly allowed the new colonizers to construct to their lands without a clamor or fight, the Moro from the lake region went across the isthmus, and attacked the Subanon and battle Americans in the two districts of Zamboanga and Misamis to prove their intention to fight the Americans intent on their territory.
-These renewed raids took their toll of lives and property, and many Subanon were even carried off into bondage by the invaders.
-The military garrison was taken over by Moro forces, and a kota (fort) and several villages were established on the isthmus for years.
-The place was abandoned, however, when the much American expeditionary forces appeared in October 1910.
+Before the American government could put in its occupation troops, and surprised how the Subanon had willingly allowed the Americans to construct on their lands without a clamor or fight, the Muslims from the lake region went across the isthmus, and attacked the Subanon and battled Americans in the two districts of Zamboanga and Misamis to prove their intention to fight the Americans' intent on their territory.
+These renewed raids took their toll on lives and property, and many Subanon were even carried off into bondage by the invaders.
+The military garrison was taken over by Muslim forces, and a kuta (fort) and several villages were established on the isthmus for years.
+The place was abandoned, however, when the many American expeditionary forces appeared in October 1900.

-Post-independence era
+Post-war

-Despite the long history of hostile actions against them by their neighbors and foreign colonizers, the Subanon have managed to preserve their tribal unity and identification, their language and dialects, their customs and traditions, and their religious world view.
-Subanon were co-founders of SMT Al-alam before BIP Da'wah Tabligh in Mindanao.
+Despite the long history of hostile actions against them by their neighbors and foreign colonizers, the Subanon have managed to preserve their identification, customs, religion, language, dialects, and traditions.
+Subanon Muslims were co-founders of SMT al-Alam before BIP Dawah Tabligh in Mindanao.

-Since the beginning of the 20th century, the Subanon's contact with the outside world broadened, to include the Visayan and the latter-day Chinese.
+Since the beginning of the 20th century, the Subanon's contact with the outside world broadened, to include the Visayan, people from Luzon and the latter-day Chinese.
 Aside from the influx of these settlers and traders, there has been a massive penetration of the national government into the Subanon hinterlands for purposes of administrative control, tax assessment and collection, and police enforcement of national law, logging and mining concessions that affects their way of life.

-Martial law era
+During the Marcos dictatorship

 There is at least one major record of human rights violations against the Subanon people during the peiriod of Martial law under President Ferdinand Marcos—an incident that has been called the Tudela massacre.
 On August 24, 1981, members of a Marcos-sponsored paramilitary forces strafed the house of a Subanon family, the Gumapons, in Sitio Gitason, Barrio Lampasan, Tudela, Misamis Occidental.
 Ten Subanon were killed in the incident, including a baby.

-Contemporary history
+Later 20th Century

-In 1997, the Indigenous People's Rights Act (IPRA) of 1997 was passed into law.
+In 1997, the Indigenous Peoples' Rights Act of 1997 (IPRA) was passed into law.
 The law put in place a mechanism for the protection of ancestral lands by "indigenous cultural communities", including the Subanon.